OUR HISTORY John & Elizabeth MULLANPHY

 Jane and Charles take up residence and begin expanding the house and furnishing it almost completely with family heirlooms.
-The Chambers had 17 children, and Taille de Noyer grew with the family until it became a stately mansion of 22 rooms, each with beautiful fireplaces of brick probably made at the site.
+Mr. and Mrs. Chambers had 17 children, and Taille de Noyer grew with the family until it became a stately mansion of 22 rooms, each with beautiful fireplaces of brick probably made at the site.
 Another major addition was a summer kitchen near the main house, a favorite gathering place for the Chambers’ sons.

 One hundred and forty years of continuous occupancy by heirs of John Mullanphy ends when the property is acquired by the Ferguson-Florissant School District for expansion of McCluer High School.
 While the summer kitchen and terrace of hand-made brick were sacrificed, the Florissant Historical Society arranged for preservation of the historic home and raised funds to move the structure 200 yards to a new location.

 Two bedrooms upstairs and two rooms in the newer wing downstairs are opened to the public in December.
 A year later two additional bedrooms and a nursery are restored and furnished.